HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 Create a Business Account

 Set up your Instagram and Facebook accounts as business profiles.
-These platforms have built in features for businesses that allow you to track stats on your audience, engagement, and activity.
+These platforms have built in features for businesses that allow you to schedule content, track stats on your audience, engagement, and activity.

 Create and Engage

-If you have trouble writing engaging captions for your content, consider hiring a copywriter.
-Use emojis to break up the content, ask questions to encourage your followers to leave comments and be ready to engage with them.
+If you have trouble writing engaging captions for your content, hire a copywriter.
+Use emojis to break up the content, ask questions to encourage your followers to leave comments, and be ready to engage with them.
 You should strive to respond to every comment that is left on your posts.
 Keep the conversation going and grow your engagement.

 Use a Social Media Scheduler

 Use a scheduling software to post your content calendar.
-I use Later and Meta Business Suite for my business.
-There are countless others out there from Hootsuite to Tailwind and many many more.
+I use Meta Business Suite to schedule my content.
+There are countless others out there like Hootsuite, Later, and Tailwind plus many more.
 Some are free and others may require you to upgrade depending on the nature of your social media calendar.

 Schedule Your Posts at the Right Time